-Superscript letters indicate statistical difference between the groups (P < .05)
+Distinctive lowercase letters in a column and uppercase letters in a row represent a significant difference (p <0.05).

 The nanoleakage was statistically different among all groups, excepting RR and RC.

 Table III.
 Averages and standard deviation of the nanoleakage